The page has been translated by Gen AI.

 The server types supported by Event Streams are as follows.

-For detailed information about the server types provided by Event Streams, see Event Streams Server Types.
+For detailed information about the server types provided by Event Streams, refer to Event Streams Server Types.

 Standard ess1v2m4

-• ess1, ess2: Standard specifications (vCPU, Memory) configuration commonly used
+• ess1, ess2: Standard specifications (vCPU, Memory) commonly used

 • esh2: Large-capacity server specifications